 If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
 By this my Father is glorified, that you bear much fruit and so prove to be my disciples. – John 15:7-8

 Abide in Christ Strategy #1 – Selah Moments

 ‘Selah’ is a Hebrew word found many times in the Psalms.
 It’s a beautiful, if not somewhat mysterious, word. referring to a voluntary and intentional pause for reflection.
 It’s a word that beckons and invites us to slow down; to linger and pause in God’s presence and to pay attention to Him.
 Often in times of pausing, God gives us a revelation that transforms our perspective, bringing us closer to Him.
 Selah moments position us to hear His voice and become more aware of His presence.

 Selah moments can be an extended amount of time, which some people refer to as their “quiet time”.
 But they can also be very small snippets of time scattered throughout your day.

 For instance, one strategy I have found helpful, especially during really busy seasons, is to set daily alarms on my smartphone.
 When the alarm goes off, I stop whatever I am doing and pause for just a few moments to simply thank Jesus for being present with me right now.
 (I’m simply agreeing with what Jesus said in Matthew 28:20.)

 “…And behold, I am with you always, to the end of the age.” – Matthew 28:20 ESV

 If you are new to the concept of abiding in Christ, start with this simple strategy.
 I think you will be surprised at what a difference it can make in your life.

 It also controls our habits.
 Habits govern most of our daily life activities.
-Habits are nothing but behavioural patterns stored in our subconscious mind.
+Habits are nothing but behavioral patterns stored in our subconscious mind.